 AllegroGraph comes in multiple flavors and works with multiple programming languages and environments.

 - The Java client interface implements most of the Sesame and Jena interfaces for accessing remote RDF repositories.
-Because AllegroGraph provides functionality not found in other triple-stores, we have implemented extensions where applicable.
+Because AllegroGraph provides functionality not found in other triple stores, we have implemented extensions where applicable.
 See the pre-release Jena page for information on our Jena support.
 (See the tutorial and Javadocs for more information).
 Note that Java 8 (or later) is required for the java client.

 - The Python API offers convenient and efficient access to an AllegroGraph server from a Python-based application.
-This API provides methods for creating, querying and maintaining RDF data, and for managing the stored triples.
-The Python tutorial provides an good overview of the API.
+This API provides methods for creating, querying and maintaining RDF data.
+The Python tutorial provides an overview of the API.